gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 The arguments in the optimoption() function are as follows:
 * 'linprog' is the solver name
-* 'Algorithm' used is the 'interior-point' method
+* The 'Algorithm' method that is used is the 'interior-point', but it is possible to use some other methods as seen in [3]
 * 'Display' and 'iter' means during the solution progress, the iteration will be displayed.
 We want to display:
   + 'MaxIteration': The maximum number of iterations, we don't want to go above 1500 iterations
   + 'OptimalityTolerance': We specify the optimality tolerance as 1e-9